pyetti/firebase-environments/README.md

-In Firebase, setup a production and development projects Place the google-services.json file for each environment in either the dev or prod folders under the environment_files folder Ensure you have a local.properties file in the root of the android project.
+In Firebase, setup production and development projects Place the google-services.json file for each environment in either the dev or prod folders under the environment_files folder Ensure you have a local.properties file in the root of the android project.